-We all want to enjoy the lovely nature and breathtaking views of Himalayas.
-While going to Himalayas, many of us take the high altitudes very lightly and always consider the brighter side of it i.e majestic vistas .
+We all want to enjoy the lovely nature and breathtaking views of the Himalayas.
+While going to the Himalayas, many of us take the high altitudes very lightly and always consider the brighter side of it i.e majestic vistas :).
 However, there is a darker side attached to the high altitudes as well.
 How many times have you been to high altitudes and either you or people around you complained that shortness of breath, nausea, headaches or vomiting etc?
-I am sure you must have encounter such uncommon situations while in the Himalayas especially at the high altitudes like regions of Manali – Leh Highway, Leh – Ladakh, Rohtang Pass, Spiti Valley in India to name a few.
+I am sure you must have encountered such uncommon situations while in the Himalayas especially at the high altitudes like regions of Manali – Leh Highway, Leh – Ladakh, Rohtang Pass, Spiti Valley in India to name a few.
+Acclimatization is the prime reason I propose to choose Srinagar – Leh Road over Manali – Leh Road.
 To be very frank, some people suffer mildly and some may not suffer altogether; consider your self very lucky in such a case.
-However, some persons suffer drastically and the effects can be seriously ugly from them.
+However, some persons suffer drastically and the effects can be seriously ugly for them.

 Acclimatization and Acute Mountain Sickness (AMS)

 Altitude can be categorized into the following scales —